 Larson, who serves as the director of family services for Willow Creek Community Church, also expressed remorse over the alleged crime.

 "We are deeply saddened by this news.
 We're very concerned for the child as well as the family," she said.
 "We take rigorous steps to protect our children."

 Officials with the church have said that Sobczak has denied any wrongdoing.
 In the meantime, he has been removed from any volunteer work with Willow Creek that involves contact with children.

 The alleged crime is said to have taken place on February 17 at the megachurch's main campus in South Barrington during a weekend service.
-Sobczak, a volunteer aide assisting with special needs children, apparently removed the child from his class due to "some unspecified difficulties" and was alone with him for a short while, according to Larson's statement to the Tribune.
+Sobczak, a volunteer aide assisting with special needs children, apparently removed the child from his class due to "some unspecified difficulties" and was alone with him for a short while, according to the Tribune.

-The family services director said the megachurch had ramped up its approach to screening and security since the incident, including adding more surveillance cameras in child care areas.
+Larson said the megachurch had ramped up its approach to screening and security since the incident, including adding more surveillance cameras in child care areas.

-The Illinois megachurch, founded in 1975 in a movie theater by Senior Pastor Bill Hybels, gathers 24,000 people every week for worship at Willow Creek's seven campuses.
+The Illinois megachurch, founded in 1975 in a movie theater by Senior Pastor Bill Larson, gathers 24,000 people every week for worship at Willow Creek's seven campuses.
 The non-denominational evangelical megachurch also created the Willow Creek Association, an organization known for its annual Global Leadership Summit that attracts some of the most influential speakers from various sectors to help equip ministry leaders.